 The Reno-Sparks Indian Colony is a sovereign nation.
 Its tribal government includes an elected chairman and an eight-member council which serves as the governing body per the RSIC Constitution.

-The RSIC held its last tribal election on Nov.
-4, 2017 and the next tribal election will be in November of 2019.
+The RSIC held its last tribal election on November 4, 2023, and the next tribal election will be in November 2025.

 Four of the tribal council seats are up for election every two years, for four-year terms.
-Five council seats including the Chairman position will be up for election in 2019.
-Staggered terms allows the governing council greater continuity.
+Five council seats including the Chairman position will be up for election in 2027.
+Staggered terms allow the governing council greater continuity.

 The tribal council strives to maintain positive, constructive relationships and tribal unity.
 These important elements are the guiding principles for tribal economic development which exists to improve the quality of life for all, even those yet to be born.

 The Colony is an equal opportunity provider in accordance with applicable Colony and federal laws.